 Priorities and Utilization Limits

-It has always been the goal of the UNC Lineberger BIOS Core to give cancer researchers as much assistance as possible, particularly new and/or junior researchers who may not have well established funding sources.
+It has always been the goal of the UNC Lineberger BIOS SR to give cancer researchers as much assistance as possible, particularly new and/or junior researchers who may not have well established funding sources.

-Consultations which discuss study design and data analyses plans are seldom problematic when it comes to resource allocation, as long as enough time has been allotted for the involved parties to meet, and for follow-up tasks to be completed.
+Consultations which discuss study design and data analyses plans are seldom problematic when it comes to resource allocation if enough time has been allotted for the involved parties to meet, and for follow-up tasks to be completed.
 Some of these tasks might include standard power and sample size calculations, fundamental or standard statistical analyses for abstracts or manuscripts, and/or write-ups concerning statistical design for grants and/or study protocols.